jeremymiller00/ProjectList/README.md

 * Aim to be in full production by the end of August 2020.

 ### Citation Count Prediction
 Predict citation count for scientific journal articles 3 years after publication.
-* Help journals and editors identify important research.
-* Help researchers project their future impact.
+Helps journals and editors identify important research.
+Helps researchers project their future impact.
 * Extracted ~15 million scientific journal articles.
 * Extensive feature engineering to find predictors.
 * Modeling metadata features and content seprately to understand relative predictive power of each; can ensemble if appropriate.